 Now that you have all your menu items laid out on the sheet in an order that makes sense, take a little break from staring at cells and start thinking about graphic design.
 Choose a color scheme for your menu that reflects your restaurant brand.
 This can be as simple as choosing three colors you might want to see on the menu, or deciding that you want your menu to be black and white to save money on printing.

 We could write a whole blog post about how colors affect your restaurant's perception, but for now, here's Chron on the psychology of restaurant colors, and here are a few color resources designers swear by:

-Now comes the hard part: translating all your hard work on that sheet to a menu design.
-If you're hiring a designer, simply giving them that sheet make their life so much easier.
+Now comes the hard part: translating all your hard work on that sheet into a menu design.
+If you're hiring a designer, simply giving them your menu item spreadsheet and color scheme makes their life so much easier.

-If not, you can use software like Microsoft Word, Microsoft Powerpoint, or the Adobe Suite, and use these menu templates to get started.
+If not, you can use software like Microsoft Word, Microsoft Powerpoint, or the Adobe Suite, and use these menu templates as a jumping-off point.
 As you do, keep in mind these menu design best practices:

 - A menu has to be easy to digest.
 As some might say, "Keep it simple, stupid."
 Your customers will be overwhelmed by a large menu, so try to keep it to one or two pages.

 - Remember the golden triangle.
 Our eyes typically start in the middle of a page, then move to the top right and top left, so consider putting high-margin dishes at the center and upper right corner of your menu.

 - Use dollar signs strategically.
 A study at Cornell found that diners who ordered from a menu without dollar signs ($) spent significantly more than those who ordered from a traditionally priced menu.
 Consider removing dollar signs from your menu, and don't list menu prices in a single column so it's easy for customers to compare.